adavarski/DataScience-DataOps_MLOps-Playground/k8s/Demo8-ML-Cybersecurity/README.md

 All this could lead the analyst to believe that the creation of a honey-pot, which is useful for gathering malicious samples in the wild that will be fed to the algorithms as training samples, would be more representative of the level of risk to which the organization is exposed than the use of datasets as examples of generic threats.
 At the same time, the number of test examples to be submitted to the algorithm is determined by the characteristics of the data themselves.
 These can, in fact, present a prevalence of cases (skewness) of a certain type, to the detriment of other types, leading to a distortion in the predictions of the algorithm toward the classes that are most numerous, when in reality, the most relevant information for our investigation is represented by a class with a smaller number of cases.

 In conclusion, it will not be a matter of being able to simply choose the best algorithm for our goals (which often does not exist), but mainly to select the most representative cases (samples) to be submitted to a set of algorithms, which we will try to optimize based on the results obtained.

+### AI in the context of cybersecurity

+With the exponential increase in the spread of threats associated with the daily diffusion of new malware, it is practically impossible to think of dealing effectively with these threats using only analysis conducted by human operators.
+It is necessary to introduce algorithms that allow us to automate that introductory phase of analysis known as triage, that is to say, to conduct a preliminary screening of the threats to be submitted to the attention of the cybersecurity professionals, allowing us to respond in a timely and effective manner to ongoing attacks.

+We need to be able to respond in a dynamic fashion, adapting to the changes in the context related to the presence of unprecedented threats.
+This implies not only that the analysts manage the tools and methods of cybersecurity, but that they can also correctly interpret and evaluate the results offered by AI and ML algorithms.

+Cybersecurity professionals are therefore called to understand the logic of the algorithms, thus proceeding to the fine tuning of their learning phases, based on the results and objectives to be achieved.

+Some of the tasks related to the use of AI are as follows:

+    Classification: This is one of the main tasks in the framework of cybersecurity.
+It's used to properly identify types of similar attacks, such as different pieces of malware belonging to the same family, that is, having common characteristics and behavior, even if their signatures are distinct (just think of polymorphic malware).
+In the same way, it is important to be able to adequately classify emails, distinguishing spam from legitimate emails.
+    Clustering: Clustering is distinguished from classification by the ability to automatically identify the classes to which the samples belong when information about classes is not available in advance (this is a typical goal, as we have seen, of unsupervised learning).
+This task is of fundamental importance in malware analysis and forensic analysis.
+    Predictive analysis: By exploiting NNs and DL, it is possible to identify threats as they occur.
+To this end, a highly dynamic approach must be adopted, which allows algorithms to optimize their learning capabilities automatically.

+Possible uses of AI in cybersecurity are as follows:

+    Network protection: The use of ML allows the implementation of highly sophisticated intrusion detection systems (IDS), which are to be used in the network perimeter protection area.
+    Endpoint protection: Threats such as ransomware can be adequately detected by adopting algorithms that learn the behaviors that are typical of these types of malware, thus overcoming the limitations of traditional antivirus software.
+    Application security: Some of the most insidious types of attacks on web applications include Server Side Request Forgery (SSRF) attacks, SQL injection, Cross-Site Scripting (XSS), and Distributed Denial of Service (DDoS) attacks.
+These are all types of threats that can be adequately countered by using AI and ML tools and algorithms.
+    Suspect user behavior: Identifying attempts at fraud or compromising applications by malicious users at the very moment they occur is one of the emerging areas of application of DL.